Sponsored content

 Losing independence is one of the most common concerns among people looking for care.
 It’s also a key reason that so many people prefer to receive care at home over moving into a care home.

-That being said, it largely depends on how the person needing care perceives independence.
+That said, it largely depends on how the person needing care perceives independence.
 For example, while some people see having a carer move into their home as a loss of independence, others find great freedom in no longer having to rely on family and friends for help.

 Freedom